Bourré: Variations

 Variations in rules of Bourré abound, possibly due to its nature as a regional game.
 Perhaps most common is the introduction of a pot limit, which caps the total amount a single bourré or renege can cost a given player.
 In some games, it is common for the dealer to ante for all of the players; this simplifies trying to determine whether individuals have anteed.
 In a sense, the dealer is paying for his face-up trump.
 In this variation, for a five-person, one-dollar-ante game, the dealer of each hand would ante five dollars.

 A common point of dissent is whether a player who holds trumps but not the lead suit should be forced to play a trump if he cannot beat a higher trump already on the table; while consensus seems to be that the "play to win" rule applies, groups of players are known to require a player to play trump even though the player cannot possibly win the trick.
 Punishments for misplay range from simple retraction (good for new players), retraction-and-renege, or just a renege, which can lead to the misplaying individual attempting to bourré one or more other players.
 The default ante amount is understandably variable and the second ante is fairly common.

+Another way of putting this is to ask if a player is allowed to "slough", that is, when the player cannot follow suit, to play a non-trump to preserve a low trump or to void a suit?

+This is kind of like the sometimes prohibition against "sandbagging" - is a player allowed to check, then raise in the same round?

+For friendly games, the answer to both these questions is "yes".